 Mr. Gavin Lambooy took up the post of headmaster of Laddsworth Primary School in Hilton at the start of the second term in 2013.
 He was previously deputy headmaster of Merchiston Boys' Preparatory School in the city.

-The school currently accommodates 605 pupils of all races in a uniquely designed and extensive complex of buildings, which blends with and encapsulates the rural atmosphere of Hilton.
+The school currently accommodates 605 pupils of all races in a uniquely designed and extensive complex of buildings, which blends with and encapsulates the country atmosphere of Hilton.
 The modern school includes a sizeable hall, newly extended media centre as well as multi-purpose and specialist classrooms, together with full sporting facilities.